 When to see a doctor

-Seek emergency medical care for infants and toddlers experiencing these signs and symptoms:
+Seek emergency medical care for infants and toddlers with these signs and symptoms:

 Seek prompt medical attention for other signs or symptoms in any age group.

-Because more than one condition can result in the problems associated with hydrocephalus, it's important to get a timely diagnosis and appropriate care.
+More than one condition can cause the problems associated with hydrocephalus, so it's important to get a timely diagnosis and appropriate care.

 Hydrocephalus is caused by an imbalance between how much cerebrospinal fluid is produced and how much is absorbed into the bloodstream.

 Cerebrospinal fluid is produced by tissues lining the ventricles of the brain.
 It flows through the ventricles by way of interconnecting channels.
 The fluid eventually flows into spaces around the brain and spinal column.
-It's absorbed primarily by blood vessels in tissues near the base of the brain.
+It's absorbed primarily by blood vessels in tissues on the surface of the brain.

 Cerebrospinal fluid plays an important role in brain function by:

-Obstruction.
-The most common problem is a partial obstruction of the normal flow of cerebrospinal fluid, either from one ventricle to another or from the ventricles to other spaces around the brain.
+- Obstruction.
+The most common problem is a partial blockage of the flow of cerebrospinal fluid, either from one ventricle to another or from the ventricles to other spaces around the brain.

-Poor absorption.
-Less common is a problem with the mechanisms that enable the blood vessels to absorb cerebrospinal fluid.
+- Poor absorption.
+Less common is a problem with absorbing cerebrospinal fluid.
 This is often related to inflammation of brain tissues from disease or injury.

-In many cases, the exact event leading to hydrocephalus is unknown.
+In many cases, the cause of hydrocephalus is unknown.
 However, a number of developmental or medical problems can contribute to or trigger hydrocephalus.

-Hydrocephalus present at birth (congenital) or shortly after birth may occur because of any of the following:
+Hydrocephalus present at birth (congenital) or shortly after birth can occur because of any of the following:

-Infection in the uterus during a pregnancy, such as rubella or syphilis, that can cause inflammation in fetal brain tissues
+- Infection in the uterus — such as rubella or syphilis — during pregnancy, which can cause inflammation in fetal brain tissues

 Other contributing factors